lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 ### The UseCase

 The UseCase has one responsibility: execute the application business requirement.
+The only code that belongs in a UseCase is that which implements the application business rules.
+The UseCase should not contain data conversion or external format validation - these are both the domain of the Presenter.

 The UseCase typically uses the EntityGateway to access the system state in the form of Entities, processes the Entities against the incoming parameters, and updates the system state via the EntityGateway.
 It may do this over the course of responding to more than one event.
 One event may cause the entities to be accessed and output in some order and the next event may select one of the entities and the UseCase will update it in some way.